-Generally, Property is received through the Central Receiving department unless constraining circumstances dictate that delivery be routed directly to the buying department.
-It is the responsibility of the buying department, upon receipt of the Property, to make a thorough inspection of the Property to determine that it is as ordered and that there is no concealed damage.
-If the shipment is not correct, discrepancies are noted and the Central Receiving department and the Purchasing Department are to be notified.
+Generally, Property is received through the Central Receiving department unless constraining circumstances dictate that delivery be routed directly to the Responsible Department.
+The Responsible Department, upon receipt of the Property, must perform a thorough inspection of the Property to determine that it is as ordered and that there is no concealed damage.
+If the shipment is not correct, discrepancies are to be noted and the Central Receiving Department and the Purchasing Department are to be notified.

 G. Identification and Labeling of University Inventoried Property

 The PMO will determine which items satisfy the criteria for inclusion in the University inventory.
 At a minimum, all items which meet the criteria for Capitalized Property will be inventoried.
+Items such as laptops, iPads, tablets and similar portable computing devices must be coded as S079 and a Property Tag must be requested.
 The PMO will notify the Accounting Department if, upon review of a purchase which was coded as equipment (S001 through S027), believes that all or part of the acquisition cost should be recorded in a different asset category (such as a building improvement).

-At its discretion, and with agreement from the PMO, a Responsible Department may use its own numbering system and tags only for identifying Property it wishes to manage below the capitalization threshold ($5,000).
+At its discretion, and with agreement from the PMO, a Responsible Department may use its own numbering system and tags only for identifying Property it wishes to manage below the Capitalization Threshold.
 These items will usually not be reported to PMO nor recorded in the Fixed Assets system.
-However, for Property requiring capitalization, the Responsible Department must use Oakland University Property tags in lieu of, or in addition to, departmental tags.
+However, for Capitalized Property, the Responsible Department must use University Property tags in lieu of, or in addition to, departmental tags.
 Use of departmental tags does not negate the provision that the University is the sole owner of Property.

 H. Property Rented or Leased

-Property acquired by lease with option to purchase, or other types of installment purchases, are recorded at the total cost and assigned a University Property tag and number.
-The assigned Property tag number will serve to identify the Property throughout the utilization period or if eventually purchased.
+Property acquired by lease with option to purchase, or other types of installment purchases, is to be recorded at the total cost and assigned a University Property tag and number.
+The assigned tag and number will serve to identify the Property throughout the utilization period or if eventually purchased.

 I. Recording Value of University Property

 The PMO is responsible for recording the value of all University Property obtained or acquired through any fund source or as a gift.
-In recording Property value, the following are included: freight charges, custom duty charges, assembly costs, insurance costs for shipments and trade in value.
-The following items are excluded from the value of the Property: handling charges, storage charges and maintenance or warranty contract costs.
+In recording Property value, the following are included: freight charges, custom duty charges, assembly costs, insurance costs for shipments, trade in value, handling and storage charges.
+The following items are excluded from the value of the Property: training, maintenance, and warranty contract costs.
 Educational discounts are deducted from the value of Property; but, discounts for timely payment of invoices are not.